lin453889100/webApps/README.md

 Able to upload the video on the website
-After the upload, the homepage should be able to display the video Website homepage should be able to play the uploaded videos
+After the upload, the homepage should be able to display the video Website homepage should be able to play the uploaded videos Adding MD5 for password security
+Fixed the failed message after the video has been uploaded